MostafaNorzade/laravel-tasks/README.md

 tempTags($task)->tagIt('complete', Carbon::tomorrow()->startOfDay());
 ```

-We un-Tag the tasks when the user marks as in-complete:
+We remove the tag from the task when the user marks it as in-complete:
 ```php
 tempTags($task)->unTag('complete');
 ```

-We fetch the Tasks like this:
+We fetch the 'complete' and 'incomplete' tasks like this:

 ```php
 Task::hasActiveTempTags('complete')->get();    // tasks which has tag